Nanaimo Operations Centre Project

 • Budget setting in accordance with the City’s project management framework and best practices.

-The City will also complete a 'Value Engineering' review of the NOC Phase One project, before proceeding with a detailed design.
+The City will also complete a 'Value Engineering' review of the NOC Phase One Project, before proceeding with a detailed design.
 This will involve a full analysis of the planned Phase One facilities’ features, space allocations, systems, and materials selections to ensure essential functions are being achieved at the lowest life cycle cost while also being consistent with the City’s required performance, quality, reliability, and safety criteria.
 In short, this will be another level of due diligence undertaken to ensure the City is getting a quality facility that will meet its present and future needs while eliminating unnecessary costs.

 The maximum borrowing amount for this project is $48,500,000.
 While this amount is not a guarantee, and there are unforeseeable factors that could influence future costs, it has been prepared with a well thought out plan and due diligence.